bmuschko/gradle-clover-plugin/README.md

 ## Convention properties

+* `initString`: The location to write the Clover coverage database (defaults to `.clover/clover.db`).
+The location you define will always be relative to the project's build directory.
 * `classesBackupDir`: The temporary backup directory for classes (defaults to `file("${sourceSets.main.classesDir}-bak")`).
 * `licenseFile`: The [Clover license file](http://confluence.atlassian.com/display/CLOVER/How+to+configure+your+clover.license)
 to be used (defaults to `file('clover.license')`).